Amasyan/Amasyan/README.md

 - 👀 I’m interested in Gamedesign
 - 🌱 I’m currently learning Unity 3D
 - 💞️ I’m looking to collaborate on 2D or 3D games
-- 📫 How to reach me ...
+- 📫 How to reach me Alex_amm@mail.ru

 <!---
 Amasyan/Amasyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.